-Notes: The table presents CAAR of two types of disclosures, “Leading” and “Lagging” as estimated by the market model (Panel A), the market adjusted model (Panel B) and the Fama-French 3-factors model (Panel C).
+Notes: The table presents the CAAR for two types of disclosures, “Leading” and “Lagging,” as estimated by the market model (Panel A), the market-adjusted model (Panel B), and the Fama-French 3-factors model (Panel C).
 The total number of disclosures is 77.
 Leading disclosures can be regarded as “Early Adopters” of Metaverse, while Lagging refers to “Late Adopters” of Metaverse disclosures.
-The partition of the two groups is determined and constrained by the date 15/11/2021.
-On this date there were 6 disclosures, but in the absence of the exact hour of each disclosure, we could not separate the total disclosures into two identical size of groups.
-Therefore, we included the entire six disclosures on this date to the first group of Leading, (42) and the remaining disclosures (35) to the Lagging group.
-Results for an opposite separation, that is, Leading disclosures without the six disclosures of the 15/11/2021, and in total 36 versus the remaining Lagging disclosures (41) are also available.
-The findings remained essentially similar. t-test are in parentheses. ***, **, and * denote significance for 1%, 5%, and 10%, respectively, using two-tailed tests.
+The division of the two groups is determined and constrained by the date of November 15 2021.
+There were six disclosures on this date, but without knowing the exact hour of each disclosure, we could not separate the total disclosures into two groups of identical size.
+Therefore, we included all six disclosures on this date in the first group of Leading disclosures, (42) and the remaining disclosures (35) in the Lagging group.
+The findings remained virtually the same when examining the sample without factoring in the six disclosures of November 15 2021.
+The t-tests are in parentheses. ***, **, and * denote significance for 1%, 5%, and 10%, respectively, using two-tailed tests.

-Table 6: Market Response to Metaverse Disclosures - The Role of Size
+Table 6: Market Response to Metaverse Disclosures – The Role of Size